Ravi Parmar: Political career

 Following the 2024 provincial election, in November, David Eby unveiled his newly configured Cabinet for BC.
 As part of the new council, Parmar was appointed Minister of Forests, taking over from retired Minister Bruce Ralston.

+In 2025, Minister Parmar was appointed Chair of the Council of Canadian Forest Ministers.
+He lead the Council through a tumultuous period centred around President Donald Trump's new tariffs on Canadian wood products and ongoing Canada–United States softwood lumber dispute.
+His tenure came to a close in June of 2026, at the Council of Canadian Forest Ministers Conference hosted in Langford, BC.